 This prize was founded in 1961 in honour of Sir Eric Ashby (Lord Ashby of Brandon), Vice-Chancellor 1950-59 and Chancellor from 1970-1984.

-The Ashby Prize, with a value of £200, will be awarded annually to the highest performing first year undergraduate student on any Music pathway.
-The award will be given to the student with the highest grade average across all modules as calculated at the end of year Music Pathways examination board.
-There is no application process.
+The Ashby Prize - normally of a value of £200 - will be awarded to the highest performing student completing Stage One on any undergraduate Music pathway (i.e. BA Music Performance, BA Music and Audio Production, BA Music and Sound Design, BMus Music, BSc Audio Engineering).